decorative banner image

 Spinal Cord Injury Research

-• University of Minnesota: Spinal Windowing to Allow for Ongoing In Vivo Visualization after Rat Spinal Cord Injury
+• University of Minnesota: Generating Exogenic Spinal Neurons in Homeobox Gene Knockouts for Repair in Spinal Cord Injury

 Traumatic Brain Injury Research

-• University of Minnesota: Generating Exogenic Microglia for Repair in Traumatic Brain Injury
+• University of Minnesota: Development of a Brain Organoid-Derived Exosome Product for the Treatment of Traumatic Brain Injury

 • Courage Kenny Rehabilitation Institute: Reading after Traumatic Brain Injury: Development of a Guiding Model for Assessment and Treatment